regmtait/regmtait.co.uk/_projects/cloud2.md

 ### Marketing ephemera

 I created promotional posters and pull-ups, web pages, and email marketing templates.
-I also helped modernize the brand assets, with a brighter palette and punchy illustrations that match the bold style with consistency.
+I also modernized the brand assets, with a brighter palette and punchy illustrations that match the bold style with consistency.

 <div id="extra" class="extratext">